iLearn-Lab/NaviGen/README.md

 ---

-<a id="citation"></a>

-## 📚 Citation

-If you use NaviGen in your research, please cite the project once the paper or formal citation is available.

----

 <div align="center">

-**NaviGen: From personalized recommendation signals to visually generatable AIGC instructions.**
+If this project helps your research, please consider giving NaviGen a Star!

+Thanks for visiting NaviGen.

 </div>